stevetolvaj/SimpleTunes/README.md

 For Android Devices and Emulated Android Devices:

--Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk
+- Download the apk file found at this link: https://github.com/cis3296s22/SimpleTunes/raw/main/app-debug.apk

--Find the downloaded file in your file system, select the file and choose install
+- Find the downloaded file in your file system, select the file and choose install

 - The app will now be installed in your device apps